 What was the funniest/strangest/or most insightful thing a local said?

 The lady at the last place we stayed told us we were not immense like most Americans.
 That was priceless.

 Where would you revisit?
 Would you ever move to any of those cities?

-How have people responded to your taking the time off from work, etc. to travel?
-And how about taking time off from formal school for the kids?
+How have people responded to your taking time off from formal schooling?